-a.
-SLM Development Cost for Master Degree Programme English medium per Unit Rs.
-7,300/-
+- a.
+SLM Development Cost for Master Degree Programme

+English medium per Unit Rs.
+7,300/

+Assamese medium per Unit Rs.
+7,430/-

 - b.
+SLM Development Cost for Under Graduate programme

+English medium per Unit Rs.
+5,500/

+Assamese medium per Unit Rs.
+5,680/-

+- c.
 Printing Cost per SLM Rs.
+56/-

-56/- - c.
+- d.
 Cost of CD per unit Rs.
 23/-

-1.8.2 Programme Delivery Cost:
+1.9.2 Programme Delivery Cost:

 The SLMs prepared have to be delivered to various study centres located at the far flung remote areas.
 On an average, the University delivers about 15 kgs of study materials per student.
 The cost of delivery of 1 kg of such material is Rs.10.
-Accordingly, depending upon the number of candidates, the cost for the M.A. in Journalism and Mass Communication programme will be provisioned by the University.
-The office of the Finance Officer has calculated the delivery cost of SLM per student at Rs.
+Accordingly, depending upon the number of candidates, the cost for the MA in Journalism and Mass Communication programme will be provisioned by the University.
+The office of the Finance Officer has calculated the delivery cost of SLM per student atRs.
 150/-.

-1.8.3 Programme Maintenance Cost:
+1.9.3 Programme Maintenance Cost: